-In October of 2016, a settlement was reached between multiple stakeholders in a lawsuit against Volkswagen.
+In October 2016, a settlement was reached between multiple stakeholders in a lawsuit against Volkswagen.
 At this time, the First Partial Consent Decree for 2.0-liter vehicles was released.
-As part of that Decree, a Trustee was required to be appointed to oversee the mitigation process.
-The Decree also required Wyoming to develop a mitigation plan in order to qualify for potential funding from this mitigation trust fund.
+As part of that decree, a trustee was required to be appointed to oversee the mitigation process.
+The decree also required Wyoming to develop a mitigation plan in order to qualify for potential funding from this mitigation trust fund.

-The State of Wyoming will develop and submit a mitigation plan to the settlement Trustee summarizing the states’ plan to utilize the mitigation funds.
+In 2018, the State of Wyoming submitted a mitigation plan to the settlement trustee summarizing the state's plan to utilize the mitigation funds.

 The Wyoming Department of Environmental Quality (DEQ) was selected as the lead agency on behalf of the state to oversee the mitigation plan and allocation of funds under the settlement.